Saturday, June 21, 2014

 From eating purple apple dumplings with a purple spoon.

 I love poetry and finding inspiration in them for new illustrations.
-Recently before going to sleep I was reading one of my poetry books when I came across this one by Leroy F. Jackson.
+Recently before going to sleep I was reading one of my favorite poetry books, The Random House Book of Poetry for Children, when I came across this one by Leroy F. Jackson.
 I thought how much fun it would be to illustrate and grabbed a pencil and paper to sketch out my ideas before shutting off the light.
 It reminded me of my favorite book, The Wizard of Oz, when the characters arrive at the Emerald City and are required to wear green glasses.
 Everyone in the city has to wear the glasses- the Wizard's way of fooling them into thinking that the city really is all made of emeralds.
 I liked the challenge of illustrating a piece using variations of only one color and I'm quite pleased with how it turned out!

 Saturday, March 22, 2014